-Comparison of standardized and unstandardized CPUE series shows them to be quite similar (Figure 20).
-The largest change is for the area 8 indices in the most recent year, where the standardized indices are much lower than the nominal.
+Comparison of standardized and unstandardized CPUE series shows them to be quite similar.
+The largest change is for the area 8 indices in the most recent years, where the 'selected data' standardized indices first dips below the nominal and then climbs above it.
+The 'clustered data' indices are more stable overall, but also increase strongly in 2016.

-The influence plots (Figures 21-25) showed the patterns of the parameter estimates at the top of each plot, and the influence of each parameter on the year effect on the right side of each plot.
+The influence plots (Figures 25-29) showed the patterns of the parameter estimates at the top of each plot, and the influence of each parameter on the year effect on the right side of each plot.
 Note that the influence scales (bottom right) differ among plots.
-The influences of all variables are summarised in Figure 26.
+The influences of all variables are summarised in Figure 31.
+To save space the 'selected data' plots are presented except for the 'hcltrp' variable, which only occurs in the 'clustered data' analysis.

-Vessel effects (Figure 21) were quite variable, with a few vessels having significantly lower SBT catch rates.
+Vessel effects (Figure 25) were quite variable, with a few vessels having significantly lower SBT catch rates.
 On average, the influence of vessel effects raised the average catchability at the end of the time series in both areas, but the low number of vessels resulted in significant variability.

-Spatial effects (Figure 22) showed significant variation in catch rates, with more variation in area 9 than area 8.
+Spatial effects (Figure 26) showed significant variation in catch rates, with more variation in area 9 than area 8.
 In area 9 there was a strong trend through time towards fishing in areas with lower average catch rates, particularly in the last two years.
 This trend has contributed to the higher catch abundance indices in 2014 and 2015.
 It would be useful to explore whether the areas of highest catch rate have moved through time.
-However, this may be difficult to determine since fishing activity is currently very concentrated spatially.
+However, this would be difficult to determine since fishing activity is currently very concentrated spatially.
+Given the behaviour of the species, areas of highest catch rate are also likely to move during the year, and we do not account for this in the model.
+This is likely to increase uncertainty in the indices.

-The effects of the number of hooks per set on catch rates (Figure 23) were difficult to interpret.
-In eastern area 8 there were relatively small differences by hook number across the range of data with most hooks, and minimal influence on year effects.
-In area 9 there were larger differences, and apparently a significant influence on the year effects, with catchability averaging about 5% above the mean in 2012-15.
+The effects of the number of hooks per set on catch rates (Figure 27) were difficult to interpret.
+In eastern area 8 there were relatively small differences by hook number across the range of data with most hooks, and minimal influence on year effects, apart from 2016 when effort was low and localised with only one vessel fishing.
+In area 9 there were larger differences, and apparent influence on the year effects, with catchability averaging about 5% above the mean in 2010-16.
 Sets with more than about 3150 hooks tended to catch more SBT than sets with fewer hooks.
 This may reflect a mixture of targeting methods in area 9, with different fishing methods using different numbers of hooks.
 In area 9 there were more sets with fewer hooks between 2004 and 2007, a period during which there were more zero SBT sets than at most other times.

-The effect of month was strong in both the eastern and western areas (Figure 24).
-In both areas the highest catch rates were obtained in July and August.
+The effect of month was strong in both the eastern and western areas (Figure 28).
+In both areas, the highest catch rates were obtained in July and August.
 The seasonality of fishing effort changed through time, with the model suggesting that mean catchability in area 8 was over 10% higher than the average in 2014-15, and almost 20% below average in area 9 in 2010-11 and 2013-15.